 There are several variations of the wide grip pull-up depending on your level of strength, including the band-assisted pull-up, machine pull-up, negative pull-up, body-weight pull-up, and weighted pull-up.

 Neither of these variations are better than the other.
 It just depends on whether or not you can perform the full range of motion for the prescribed number of sets and reps.
+Read my article on Do Pull-Ups Help Deadlift Strength to get a better idea of how to program pull-ups.

 While this exercise will target the back muscles, you’ll also get the added benefit of working your grip, which is another important component of your deadlift strength.